SAP Fiori for SAP S/4HANA – Finding the Delta of New Apps between SAP S/4HANA Releases

 - Semantic Object & Action (used to launch the app)

 - Application Component

-- Leading Product Version (e.g. is it part of Fiori for S/4HANA version or part of a S/4HANA add-on)
+- Leading Product Version (e.g. is it part of the SAP Fiori for SAP S/4HANA release, or part of a S/4HANA add-on)

 - Additional info (e.g. First available version of the app)

-- Alternatives available (e.g. App IDs of any predecessor apps that are still supported in the target version).
+- Alternatives available (e.g. App IDs of any predecessor apps that are still supported in the target SAP S/4HANA release).

 Becoming a SAP Fiori for SAP S/4HANA guru